MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.OperationalInsights/v1.0.12/New-AzureRmOperationalInsightsStorageInsight.md

 ```

 ### -StorageAccountResourceId
-Specifies the azure_2 resource of a storage account.
+Specifies the Azure resource of a storage account.
 This can be retrieved by executing the Get-AzureRmStorageAccount cmdlet and accessing the *Id* parameter of the result.

 ```yaml